 - You have the right to feel safe and respected in your relationship, online or off

 Exercising these rights and feeling safe are important aspects of every healthy relationship.
-If you have questions about digital abuse, call the hotline 24/7 or chat with an advocate here on the website Monday through Friday from 9am-7pm CST.
+If you have questions about digital abuse, call the hotline 24/7 or chat with an advocate here on the website from 7 a.m. to 2 a.m.
+Central time.